Elon Musk asked to help Tonga reconnect to the internet | Digital Trends

 In a letter sent earlier this week and shared on Twitter on Thursday, Dr Shane Reti asked Musk about the possibility of using SpaceX’s satellite-based Starlink internet service to get the tiny Pacific nation back online now, rather than waiting about a month for the cable to be repaired.

-With overseas friends and relatives desperate for news of their loved ones’ safety, reconnecting Tonga to the outside world can’t come soon enough.
+With overseas friends and relatives desperate for news of their loved ones’ safety, getting Tonga reconnected to the outside world is an urgent matter.

 Musk has yet to reply to Reti’s request, which he sent on Monday.
 “I guess Elon Musk can only say no and if you don’t ask you don’t know,” the lawmaker said in a message accompanying the letter.